+1051-Operating budget increases for inflation, compliance and program changes to meet SLO's 1052-Program Personnel 1053-Strengthen Student Data Tracking and Support 1054-Title IX

 II.A.
-Analysis: Unit Effectiveness

-Review data related to the administrative unit and assess the unit's effectiveness at meeting its described purpose.
+Analysis: Unit Effectiveness Review data related to the administrative unit and assess the unit's effectiveness at meeting its described purpose.
 Data should include, but is not limited to, the CPRs/APPs submitted within the last year by programs within the administrative unit.
 Describe the unit's effectiveness including identification of achievements and/or areas in which further effort is needed.
 Comment on progress made towards previously established unit objectives.

-I would encourage folks to review in depth the unit plans for Dance and Kinesiology and program review for Athletics to get a comprehensive overview of those programs.
-They have a plethora of supporting documentation attached to support the statements made below.
+Narrative I would encourage folks to review in depth the unit plans for Athletics, Dance and Kinesiology to get a comprehensive overview of those programs.
+They have a plethora of supporting documentation attached to support the statements.
 Overall, Kinesiology, Dance and Athletics are effective units given the context of the resources provided, the community that we serve and the goals / mission of the college and district.
 Kinesiology is a program offered at all three campuses in the district (CSM, Canada and Skyline).
 Our program serves needs as a local graduation requirement (2 activity courses are required for any AA or AS degree aspirant), degree completion / transfer program and as a means / method of educating students and the local community about the epidemiological benefits of exercise and activity.
 Success, retention and demographic data all indicate that the Kinesiology program is performing strongly.
 Students succeed and complete at higher rates than in other disciplines and the program is working to reduce equity gaps that are prevalent in our student population and community related to obesity.
-Our educationally based curriculum is a cost effective means of educating our population about the importance of activity on health and well being.
-Furthermore, our degree options (Kinesiology AA-T, Physical Education and ISF- Physical Education and Health) comprised almost 4.5% of the total degrees awarded at Skyline College during the 2018-2019 academic year.
+Our educationally based curriculum is a cost effective means of educating our population about the importance of activity on health and wellbeing.
+Furthermore, our degree options (Kinesiology AA-T, Physical Education and ISF- Physical Education and Health) comprise about 4% of the total amount of degrees awarded each year with the Kinesiology degree being among the top 10 degrees awarded over the last 5 years.
 Dance is a program offered at all three campuses in the district (CSM, Canada and Skyline).
 Only Skyline and Canada offer degree programs.
-Dance courses, except for certain courses, would satisfy the activity requirement for a AA or AS degree at all three campuses.
+Dance courses, except for certain courses, would satisfy the activity requirement for an AA or AS degree at all three campuses.
 The dance program is seeking to establish itself as a community resource for the performing arts.
 Over the last several years, they have offered through a spring musical (in collaboration with the music and theater programs), a fall dance conference and cheer hip hop program.
 These activities are in addition to the showcase event (again done with music and theater) that is done each fall and spring where individual classes perform for the community.
 Our program can accommodate a range of students in skills, abilities and ages and again has stronger success, retention and demographic performance than the majority of disciplines.
-Dance is a program that will still attract the life-long learner to the campus.
-While the degree option is not heavily utilized, Dance as a performing art and as part of the activity requirement is a strong contributor to the mission and goals of the college.
+Dance is a program that will still